julianstephens/warden/README.md

 # warden

 A CLI for creating encrypted backups.
+See [architecture docs](/docs/architecture.md) for more info.

 ## Design